AVEVA/CONNECT-data-services-developer-docs/content/communities/community-setup.md

 - **Community Administrators**

 	Community administrator permissions are required to perform administrative actions for the community within the scope of the tenant, such as community membership management.When a tenant creates or joins a new community, they are prompted to assign new community administration permissions to one or more existing roles.
 All users from your tenant that are assigned these roles inherit administrative permissions within the community.
+By default, the **Community Administrators** and **Tenant Administrator** roles have these permissions.

 - **SDS administrative user**

-	Communities require a user with privileges to allow other users to share streams within SDS explorer, such as the Tenant Administrator.
+	Communities require a user with privileges to allow other users to share streams within Sequential Data Store (SDS) explorer, such as the Tenant Administrator.
 Although the SDS Administrative user is not technically a community role, they are important during community setup because they grant different data stewards permissions to share streams into a community.
+Communities require a role with **manage permissions** access within SDS explorer to share streams.
+By default, the **Tenant Administrator** is an SDS administrative user and can manage stream permissions for other roles.

 - **Community Data Stewards**

 	Users that have permissions to share a data stream into a community are known as _data stewards_.
 Share permissions are required to share a stream into a community.
+Additionally, the user must be a **Community Member**.
 OSIsoft recommends that you assign share permissions to the **Data Steward** role, but you can use any role that you want.

 - **Community Member**

-	The Community Member role is a role that can is shared among multiple tenants participating in a community.
-This role is authorized to read any data shared in the community.Users assigned the Community Member role have read permissions within the community by default.
+	The Community Member role is a role that can be shared among multiple tenants participating in a community.
+This role is authorized to read any data shared in the community.
+Users assigned the Community Member role have read permissions within the community by default.

+	By default, the **Tenant Data Steward** role has the Share permissions on all new streams.
+If you want to have different data steward roles for different sets of streams, AVEVA recommends that you do not place any users in the Tenant Data Steward role and create additional data steward roles that are given Share privileges for different groupings of streams—for example, Site A Data Steward and Site B Data Steward.
+You can configure default permissions by [managing default permissions for new streams](xref:streams-manage-stream-permissions#to-manage-default-permissions-for-new-streams).

 - **Administrative Tenant**